strawberry-graphql/strawberry-django/docs/guide/filters.md

 !!! tip

-    In most cases filter fields should have `Optional` annotations and default value `strawberry.UNSET`.
+    In most cases filter fields should have `Optional` annotations and default value `strawberry.UNSET` like so:
+    `foo: Optional[SomeType] = strawberry.UNSET`
     Above `auto` annotation is wrapped in `Optional` automatically.
     `UNSET` is automatically used for fields without `field` or with `strawberry_django.filter_field`.